Pruning has a disparate impact on model accuracy: Problem settings and goals

 The paper considers datasets $D$ consisting of $n$ datapoints $(\bm{x}_i, a_i, y_i)$, with $i \in [n]$, drawn i.i.d.~from an unknown distribution $\Pi$.
 Therein, $\bm{x}_i \in \cX$ is a feature vector, $a_i \in \cA$ with $\cA = [m]$ (for some finite $m$) is a demographic group attribute, and $y_i \in \cY$ is a class label.
 For example, consider the case of a face recognition task.
 The training example feature $\bm{x}_i$ may describe a headshot of an individual, the protected attribute $a_i$ may describe the individual's gender or ethnicity, and $y_i$ represents the identity of the individual.
 The goal is to learn a predictor $f_\btheta : \cX \to \cY$, where $\btheta$ is a $k$-dimensional real-valued vector of parameters that minimizes the empirical risk function:

 where $\ell: \cY \times \cY \to \RR_+$ is a non-negative \emph{loss function} that measures the model quality.

-The paper focuses on analyzing properties arising when extracting a small model $f_{\bar{\btheta}}$ with $\bar{\btheta} \subset\, \optimal{\btheta}$ of size $|\bar{\btheta}| = \bar{k} \ll k$.
+We focus on analyzing properties arising when extracting a small model $f_{\bar{\btheta}}$ with $\bar{\btheta} \subset\, \optimal{\btheta}$ of size $|\bar{\btheta}| = \bar{k} \ll k$.
 Model $f_{\bar{\btheta}}$ is constructed by pruning the least important values or filters from vector $\optimal{\btheta}$ (i.e., those with smaller values in magnitude) according to a prescribed criterion, such as an $\ell_p$ norm \cite{NIPS1988_07e1cd7d, Han2015NIPS}.
 The paper focuses on understanding the fairness impacts (as defined next) arising when pruning general classifiers, such as neural networks.

 \paragraph{Fairness} The fairness analysis focuses on the notion of \emph{excessive loss}, defined as the difference between the original and the pruned risk functions over some group $a \in \cA$:

 where $D_a$ denotes the subset of the dataset $D$ containing samples ($\bm{x}_i, a_i, y_i$) whose group membership $a_i = a$.
 Intuitively, the excessive loss represents the change in loss (and thus, in accuracy) that a given group experiences as a result of pruning.
 Fairness is measured in terms of the maximal \emph{excessive loss difference}, also referred to as \emph{fairness violation}: